RAK3372 WisBlock LPWAN Module Quick Start Guide

 -

-After creating an account, you should log in on the platform using your username/email and password then click Submit, as shown in Figure 31.
+Log in on the platform using your username/email and password then click Submit, as shown in Figure 31.

 - Click Authorize to proceed.